 The route on the first day leads from the south edge of the historic center to the most popular northern landmark in Seville.

 The best way to start your day is at the Plaza de España in the morning, as later on, it gets very crowded.
 However, if you’re trying to spot some flamenco artists, the afternoon is the best time to go to try to see them.

 The Metropol Parasol will be the last stop for the day, which is where you will see a beautiful sunset and an unforgettable panorama of Seville.

 Plaza de España can be found in Maria Luisa Park, on the southern edge of the historical center of Seville.
-This fantastic landmark is a mix of Moorish, Art Deco and Renaissance styles combined all into one.
+This fantastic landmark in Spain is a mix of Moorish, Art Deco and Renaissance styles combined all into one.
 The building complex was built as part of the Ibero-American Exposition in 1928.